Lyon0129/cse15l-lab-reports/index.md

 ## Screenshot 2
+I type localhost:8000/add-message?=how%20are%20you and it will see the /add-message and it will split "=" and then parameters[1] will be the "how are you"

+It will then add (count + ". " + parameters[1]) to create the 2. how are you

 1. Which methods in your code are called?
   HttpServer.create(new InetSocketAddress(port), 0)
     This method is called once when the server is being set up before it starts.
 It binds the server to a specific port number.